-It uses CMYO (cyan (blue), magenta (red), yellow, overcoating) color transfer technology instead of CMYK (cyan, magenta, yellow, key (black)) used by color inkjet and laser printers.
-The overcoating is thin laminate which protects the print from discoloration from UV light and the air while also rendering the print water-resistant.
+It uses CMYO (cyan (blue), magenta (red), yellow, overcoating) colour transfer technology instead of CMYK (cyan, magenta, yellow, key (black)) used by colour ink-jet and laser printers.
+The overcoating is thin laminate which protects the print from discolouration from UV light and the air while also rendering the print water-resistant.

-★ Sublimation is when a substance transitions between the solid and gas states without going through a liquid stage.
+Sublimation is when a substance transitions between the solid and gas states without going through a liquid stage.